 The Bus Coalition is an advocacy organization that supports funding for federal transit bus and bus facility programs.
-With over 155 coalition members and a footprint in 43 states and the District of Columbia, the Coalition includes small, medium and large transit agencies, state transit associations and bus manufacturers and suppliers.
+With over 500 coalition members and supporters and a footprint in 48 states and the District of Columbia, the Coalition includes small, medium and large transit agencies, state transit associations and bus manufacturers and suppliers.

-Founded in 2013 with only 17 charter members, The Bus Coalition has grown tremendously in the past five years and with that growth the Coalition’s influence has grown too.
-Working with our champions in Congress, we successfully increased funding for bus programs in the FAST Act by more than $1 billion and more recently increased bus funding by $400 million in the FY18 Omnibus Appropriations bill.
+Founded in 2013 with only 17 charter members, The Bus Coalition has grown tremendously in the past seven years and with that growth the Coalition’s influence has grown too.
+Working with our champions in Congress, we successfully increased funding for bus programs in the FAST Act by more than $1 billion and more recently increased bus funding by $790 million in the FY18 and FY19 Omnibus Appropriations bills.

 Working in concert with APTA and CTAA, our shared mission is to highlight the needs and benefits of bus transit and ensure bus programs are adequately funded at the federal level.